mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 You can use brushes like the shape brush, or the spray brush to paint a lot of different shapes, and from the resulting noise, you let your brain pick out shapes and compositions.

 .. image:: /images/common-workflows/Chaos2.jpg
-    :alt: Starting a painting from chaotic sketch
+    :alt: Starting a painting from chaotic sketch.

 You then refine these shapes to look more like shapes you think they look, and paint them over with a normal paintbrush.
 This method is best done in a painting environment.